raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 A smart client may be adaptive to its environment.
-A client using a private IPv4 address {{!RFC1918}} to communicate with a DNS server at an address that is not in the same IPv4 private address block, may conclude that there is likely to be a NAT gateway on the path, and accordingly request a lower keepalive interval.
+A client using a private IPv4 address {{!RFC1918}} to communicate with a DNS server at an address outside that IPv4 private address block, may conclude that there is likely to be a NAT gateway on the path, and accordingly request a lower keepalive interval.